|1500 Metres||3:40.8||24 APR 2004|

 In 2008, he had vowed he would not return home if he did not succeed in defending his Olympic title in Beijing and in 2009, he was disqualified before being re-instated at the 2009 Kenyan National Championships.

-In 2013, he changed his travel plans to Moscow without informing the team officials until the day before they departed, while his spat with youngster Consenslus Kipruto at the Diamond League meeting in Eugene in June saw him disqualified.
-Then, as he crossed the line for his third successive World title in Moscow, Kemboi took another needless swipe at the boy who idolised him.
+In 2013, he changed his travel plans to Moscow without informing the team officials until the day before they departed, while his spat with youngster Conseslus Kipruto at the Diamond League meeting in Eugene in June saw him disqualified.
+Then, as he crossed the line for his third successive World title in Moscow, Kemboi took a swipe at the boy who idolised him.

-In an unsavoury moment for the great athlete, the finish line was in sight when Kemboi turned and wagged his finger menacingly at t Kipruto who was holding on to the second medal.
+With the finish line in sight, Kemboi turned and wagged his finger menacingly at Kipruto who was holding on to the second medal.
 “I’m the King!”
 Kemboi explained his provocative gesture adding, “Kipruto is 13 years my junior, the time maybe he will take charge that is when I retire.”

 Kemboi attended Kapsowar Boys Secondary, completing in 1999.
 In April 2001 he entered an open Athletics Kenya meeting in Kakamega and won the Steeplechase in 8:56.
 "No strong guys were there," he says.
 He attracted the attention of IAAF/IOC coach Paul Ereng, who invited him to train at the then newly created High Altitude Training Centre in Eldoret.

-In 2003, before the World Championships, in Paris, Kemboi ran 11 Steeplechases and won seven - including Kenya’s National Championships and the brutally competitive World Championships trials (8:12.55 at 1700 metres altitude).
+In 2003, before the World Championships, in Paris, Kemboi ran 11 races and won seven - including Kenya’s National Championships and the brutally competitive World Championships trials (8:12.55 at 1700 metres altitude).

 Each of the four races he lost were won by Saif Saeed Shaheen, his former teammate Stephen Cherono, who had changed allegiance by picking up Qatar citizenship.
 In the most telling of those four races, at the Zürich Golden League meeting, Kemboi lost by 0.01 second in a then PB 8:02.49.

 Until the Olympics, 2004 was a surprisingly low-key season for Kemboi.
-Apart from his decisive win at the Kenyan Olympic trials (8:16.5 at altitude), he won two other races (Lausanne and Paris) and finished second twice to Shaheen (Ostrava and Zürich), with an undistinguished season’s best of 8:11.03.
-But Shaheen was not competing in Athens.
-The Kenyan Olympic Committee refused to waive the three-year eligibility delay for established athletes who switch nationalities, so the new Qatari was obliged to wait until Beijing for his Olympic debut.
+Apart from his decisive win at the Kenyan Olympic trials (8:16.5 at altitude), he won two other races (Lausanne and Paris) and finished second twice to Shaheen (Ostrava and Zürich).

-Kemboi thus started as favourite, and the race went very much according to form, with the three Kenyans (plus another former countryman, Moses Kipchirchir, running for Qatar as Moussa Omar Obaid) pushing the pace from the second lap and soon leaving the rest of the field behind.
-Kemboi won gold (8:05.81, just 0.3 seconds shy of Julius Kariuki’s 16-year-old Olympic Record) in a Kenyan sweep.
+With Shaheen ineligible to run in Athens, Kemboi started as favourite, and the race went very much according to form, with the three Kenyans sweeping the podium led by Kemboi who won gold in 8:05.81, (0.3 seconds shy of Julius Kariuki’s Olympic Record).

 He spent much of the ensuing weeks being feted in Marakwet and returned to competition in the World Athletics Final (WAF), where Shaheen, who set a brilliant World record 7:53.63 shortly after the Olympics, took out his frustrations with a six-second win, in spite of Kemboi’s determined effort (8:02.98 SB).

-2005 seemed like a replay of the previous two years - creditable performances in a few European GP races, a win in the Kenyan trials and another second to Shaheen in the Helsinki World Championships.
-2006 brought the Commonwealth Games, another championship for which Shaheen wasn’t eligible, and Kemboi won with an undistinguished month of March performance (8:18.17).
-Seven races on the GP circuit yielded three wins, two more losses to Shaheen and a bunch of lacklustre times (plus a DQ in the African Championships in Bambous, Mauritius, for improper hurdling).
+2005 seemed like a replay of the previous two years - creditable performances in Europe, a win at the Kenyan trials and another second to Shaheen in the Helsinki World Championships.
+2006 brought the Commonwealth Games, another championship for which Shaheen wasn’t eligible, and Kemboi won in 8:18.17.
+Seven races on the GP circuit yielded three wins, two more losses to Shaheen and a disqualification at the African Championships in Bambous, Mauritius, for improper hurdling.

 In view of his superb record in global championships, and the absence of the injured Shaheen, Kemboi was rated the clear favourite in Osaka.
 However, just as Komen had stunned him in Algiers by sprinting away in the last 200m for gold, another youngster, Brimin Kipruto (then 22) who had won silver behind him at the Athens Olympics, out-kicked Kemboi for the top medal (8:13.82 against 8:16.94).
 Richard Mateelong romped home for bronze to complete a medal sweep for Kenya.